Google Sheets has some kick-ass functions that can do a lot of heavy lifting.

 Let’s see how you can find this HTML identifier.

-Below is the formula that will scrape the title of the given URL:
+- Add the identifier as a @class= argument to scrape the title of the given URL:

 =IMPORTXML(A2,"//*[@class='fs-headline speakable-headline font-base font-size']")